Barakah nuclear power plant: Contracting

 In December 2009, Emirates Nuclear Energy Corporation (ENEC) awarded a coalition led by Korea Electric Power Corporation (KEPCO) a $20 billion bid to build the first nuclear power plant in the UAE.
 Barakah was chosen as the site to build four APR-1400 nuclear reactors successively, with the first scheduled to start supplying electricity in 2017.

 In 2011, Bloomberg reported that following detailed finance agreements, the build cost was put at $30 billion and financed with $10 billion equity, $10 billion export-credit agency debt, and $10 billion from bank and sovereign debt.
 South Korea may earn a further $20 billion from operation, maintenance and fuel supply contracts.
 A later Bloomberg report indicates the price as $25 billion.

 As of 22 March 2018, the project's total cost was refined to $24.4 billion to complete.
+However, by April 9, 2020, Power Technology reported that the project cost was $32 billion.
 Startup of Unit 1 was delayed to late 2018.
+The project was then further delayed, with commercial operation of the first reactor only achieved in April 2021.

 Timeline

 The plant's ground-breaking ceremony was held on 14 March 2011, including Korean President Lee Myung-bak.
 It has four units.

 Construction of the first unit was begun in the afternoon of 18 July 2012, ahead of its scheduled date in late 2012.
 This happened despite delays being mooted in the wake of the Fukushima Daiichi nuclear disaster.